 The show was lacking some interesting new announcements like the Acoustic Research AR-H1 or Hifiman Sundara.
 Unfortunately, CanJam Europe has never been the priority for international announcements.
 However, Audeze were well-represented by their local dealer Audio Next and allowed me to audition the truly remarkable LCD-MX4.

 There were rumors beforehand that Audeze would release a significantly cheaper LCD-4 for professionals.
 These expectations were not met as the MX4 is still very expensive at 3.600 €, but it sounds amazing nonetheless.

 Tonally, I preferred the more linear Sonoma Model One right next to it, but the overall package is more attractive with the Audeze.
 Their LCD-2C were not shown as I eavesdropped on a conversation and heard that these headphones are not to be released in Europe.
 Sorry, what!?

 I got to try the Audeze LCD-i4.
 I am not a fan of the iSine 20 as I think their tonality needs more refinement, but the LCD-i4 do a very good job at coming close to the original LCD series.
 Nothing in the frequency response managed to distract me.

 I am still not a fan of the fully open design and I think its use is extremely limited so at the asking price of 3.000 € I’d probably rather grab the LCD-3 and go for a nice trip and fly to CanJam Singapore.
 Still, I find it very impressive that Audeze actually managed to pass down the house sound to a miniature model.

-Page 2: Ultrasone, Audio Technica, Shure, Meier, Chord, Cardas, MrSpeakers, Effect Audio and Sonarworks
+Click on page 2 below for Ultrasone, Audio Technica, Shure, Meier, Chord, Cardas, MrSpeakers, Effect Audio and Sonarworks